 Q & A with Chris MacKay, Co-Founder, Travelers Against Plastic (TAP), Seattle, WA, USA

-Disclaimer: This post contains affiliate links which means I will receive a small commission each time you click on a link and make a purchase.
-There is no added cost to you.
+Disclaimer: This post contains affiliate links which means I will receive a small commission each time you click on a link or make a purchase.
+There is no additional cost to you.
 The income earned helps to pay for the expenses of maintaining this website.
 EcoTourLinQ.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 For 20 years I have run Crooked Trails, we take people overseas on hiking tours.
 The more I was out in the field the more I got sick and tired of seeing everyone carrying around disposable plastic water bottles.
 We require our own clients to come prepared to clean their own water.
 I asked two of my staff members how we might encourage other tour providers to do the same with their travelers.
 We came up with this campaign idea.
 I shared the idea with Kurt Kutay, the CEO of Wildland Adventures, he is also based here in Seattle.
 I have known Kurt for years, and I figured he was the best guy to use for a sounding board.
 He loved the idea and became my co-founder.
 We launched and also put up this campaign website.
 I am happy to say we now have about 100 tour companies participating.